Ameyadalal/Movies_Review_Rating_Classification/README.md

 Visualization was done for discovering the patterns and trends present within the data.

-All the analysis of the data trends are included in the file while full project report is also available.
+All the analysis of the data trends are included in the file while full project report is also available in DAP_Sentiment_Analysis_Report.pdf.